UI/UX DesignWebsite DesignReno Platforms2025

 What the design needed to achieve

-Create a clear information architecture that makes dozens of institutions, consortia, and programs navigable without overwhelming users.
+Design an information architecture that makes dozens of institutions, consortia, and programs navigable without overwhelming anyone.

-Design a system where initiative, consortia, institutions, and programs each have distinct visual weight while belonging to the same design language.
+Initiative, consortia, institutions, and programs each need distinct visual treatment while still feeling like parts of the same site.

-Allow users to explore connections between French and Indian universities, find programs across consortia, and discover research collaborations.
+Users should be able to browse connections between French and Indian universities, find programs across consortia, and see who's collaborating with whom.

-Create a design system flexible enough for bilingual content expansion while maintaining visual consistency across all screen sizes.
+The design system needs to handle bilingual content down the line while staying consistent across all screen sizes.

 05 / System Thinking

-Information architecture, content hierarchy, and user journeys that define the platform structure.
+Information architecture, content hierarchy, and the user journey from landing to application.

 Information Architecture